bitlayer-org/NST-Tool/README.md

 1.  **Start a Local Regtest Network (Optional):**

 - If you don't have an existing Bitcoin regtest network, you can run the `./setup_bitcoin_example.sh` script to start one.
 - `./setup_bitcoin_example.sh` will download our example modification of Bitcoin core, build and run, so this regtest network has added a `sendnsttransaction` RPC.

 2.  **Run the Testing Tool:**

 - Clone the repository: `git clone git@github.com:bitlayer-org/NST-Tool.git`
 - Navigate to the directory: `cd NST-Tool`
 - Run the test: `cargo run -- --endpoint http://127.0.0.1:18443 --user admin --password admin`

+, or

+- Download the release binary `wget https://github.com/bitlayer-org/NST-Tool/releases/download/v0.1/nst-tool && chmod +x nst-tool`
+- Run the test: `./nst-tool --endpoint http://127.0.0.1:18443 --user admin --password admin`

 3.  **Stop Nework:**